 Rather than going for a completely alkaline diet, it’s best to consider your diet’s overall effect.
 You see, everything in this world is all about balance! ☯️

 Just because we are preventing high acidity, doesn’t mean we must aim for too much alkalinity.
 In fact, too much alkalinity, called “alkalosis”, also brings a fair share of disadvantages to the table.

 The National Institutes of Health reports light-headedness, nausea and confusion as common alkalosis symptoms.
 Other symptoms for too much alkalinity are involuntary muscle twitching, sensations of numbness or tingling in the face, arms or legs, cramping and hypersensitive reflexes.

-Now, it makes more sense why we need to aim for that “central number” of the pH scale, right? 😉
+Now, it makes more sense why we need to aim for that “central number” on the pH scale, right?

-The Keto-Green diet is about eating more alkaline vegetables (especially low-carb green veggies) and alkaline fats.
+One of the best ways to ensure you are eating a well-balanced meal is by following the Keto-Green diet.
 This way of eating aims for dietary and lifestyle strategies that help maintain our body’s fat-burning state, called “ketosis”.

 - Detoxifying veggies: Broccoli, cauliflower, cabbage, sprouts, peppers, green beans, asparagus, leeks and other low-calorie greens

 - Foods rich in protein: Eggs, poultry, grass-fed meat (in moderation), wild-caught fish (like salmon and mackerel) and shellfish

 - Healthy fats: Coconut oil, MCT oil, olive oil, nuts, seeds and avocados